 BY SHANNON MONEO

-That Greater Victoria continues to have a hot real estate market is not news.
-What is somewhat notable is that even when people are willing to lay down $1-million plus for a house or $500,000 for a condo, the majority of buyers bypass home inspections.
-Often caught in fast-paced bidding wars, they’re worried an inspection will take too long and lead to a lost purchase.
+Despite a recent slowdown in sales, Greater Victoria continues to have a hot real estate market.
+What’s somewhat notable is that even when people are willing to lay down $1-million plus for a house or $500,000 for a condo, the majority of buyers bypass home inspections.
+And when caught in bidding wars, or when they’ve fallen in love with a home they just have to have, they’re worried an inspection will take too long and lead to a lost purchase.

 Roxanne Brass offers an unvarnished message: “They’ve completely forgotten about common sense,” says the RE/MAX Camosun realtor.
 “They’re caught in a frenzy and that frenzy causes them to make silly decisions.
 Every home should be inspected.”